2020 Plan Progress Report (PDF) (updated January 2019)

 The new Center for Sustainability Solutions co-hosted its first event on August 23-24, Rethinking Water Management: A Data-Driven Future.

 The university CFO funded the LED lighting retrofit, HVAC automation, and building retro-commissioning projects.
-FMS is hiring project managers and assembling implementation plans and schedules, which will be announced as soon as they are finalized.
+FMS is hiring project managers and assembling implementation plans and schedules, which will be announced as they are finalized.

 USC Transportation is launching a comprehensive mobility hub platform this fall that will meet the university’s Sustainability 2020 goals and enable travelers to plan alternative transportation from any point-A-to-point-B in Los Angeles.

-In fall 2018, FMS, USC Housing, and USC Sustainability will launch Trojans Recycle Right, the first university-wide waste management engagement initiative to accompany the installation of hundreds of new recycling receptacles that will be located in classroom buildings and in outdoor/public spaces.
-The indoor receptacles are scheduled to be completely installed by the end of calendar year 2018.
-The outdoor recycling receptacles are scheduled to be completely installed by June 30, 2019.
+In fall 2018, FMS, USC Housing, and USC Sustainability will launch Trojans Recycle Right, the first university-wide waste diversion engagement initiative to accompany the installation of hundreds of new recycling receptacles located in classroom buildings and in outdoor public spaces.
+The indoor bins are scheduled to be installed by the end of calendar year 2018.
+The outdoor recycling receptacles are scheduled to be installed by July 2019.

 Water and energy engagement campaigns are planned for launch in spring 2019.